top of page

 We provide a series of required Core Classes for our majors as well as a menu of Project and Elective courses that incorporate multi-level learning in 2D (traditional and digital), 3D, VR, Stop Motion and Sound techniques.

-Below is a selection of Featured Animation Courses for the Fall '23 semester and contact info for any additional questions.
+Below is a selection of Featured Animation Courses for the Spring '24semester and contact info for any additional questions.

 *Please visit the below link to see an overview of our